KirilStrezikozin/BakeMaster-Blender-Addon/README.md

 ### Update BakeMaster

-Once a newer version of BakeMaster becomes available uninstall all the previous versions. <br /> Download the newer one.
+Once a newer version of BakeMaster becomes available, uninstall all the previous versions. <br /> Download the newer one.
 Follow the steps in the sections above to install it into Blender. <br /> A new version will be announced in the <a href="">Announcements</a>.

 <a href="">Read more 📖</a>